Hate Crimes in the Heartland

 Hate Crimes in the Heartland is a 2014 American documentary film directed by Emmy Award-winning filmmaker Rachel V. Lyon.
-The film examines American race relations through the analysis of two events, both of which took place in Tulsa, Oklahoma: the 1921 Tulsa race riot and the 2012 "Good Friday Murders."
+The film examines American race relations through the analysis of two events, both of which took place in Tulsa, Oklahoma: the 1921 Tulsa race massacre and the 2012 "Good Friday Murders."

 Background

 Filmmakers Rachel Lyon and Bavand Karim wrote and developed the project after learning of the "Good Friday Murders" in Tulsa.
 As part of the scholarship on race relations connected to the film, Lyon co-authored the paper "Digital Divisions: Racial Injustice and the Limits of Social Informatics in The State of Georgia vs. Troy Anthony Davis," which was presented at the Northern Kentucky Law Review Symposium in 2012.
 Initial funding for the film was raised through a Kickstarter campaign.
-Lyon and Karim traveled to Tulsa and Chicago to conduct interviews, and footage of the race riot survivors was acquired from the film Before They Die!
+Lyon and Karim traveled to Tulsa and Chicago to conduct interviews, and footage of the race massacre survivors was acquired from the film Before They Die!

 Production was completed in December 2013.

 Synopsis

-The film examines the underlying racial tensions in Tulsa, Oklahoma, through two central events, the 1921 race riots and the 2012 "Good Friday Murders."
+The film examines the underlying racial tensions in Tulsa, Oklahoma, through two central events, the 1921 massacre and the 2012 "Good Friday Murders."
 Through interviews with a variety of scholars and public figures, the documentary explores the roots of American racial animosity, presenting Tulsa as a microcosm of the American social, cultural, and racial landscape, and scrutinizing the role of the media in controlling information, and influencing public response and the justice system.